 A $50,000 life insurance policy may seem like a lot to you, but most standard term or whole life insurance policies start at $100,000 of coverage.
-A $50,000 benefit is usually part of a specialty policy, and is priced that way, which means you may pay more for this coverage than for a policy with a much larger benefit.
+So, $50K life insurance policies are priced as specialty policies, which means you may pay more for this coverage than for a policy with a much larger payout.

 Shopping for a $50,000 policy can be difficult, as most insurers don’t let you get an online quote for coverage that low.
 But, as with most life insurance, the main factors in determining your premium are your age and health.
 A 30-year-old man in good health who doesn’t smoke may pay $19.71 a month for $50,000 in term life insurance, and a woman may pay $18.00 per month, based on the most recent rates from Policygenius.

 Not only will getting a larger policy give you more options, but you’ll likely pay less as well.
 For example, using the same stats, the man might pay $18.74 for a $100,000 policy, and the woman $16.37.
 It’s not a lot of savings, but you’re still paying less for twice as much coverage.